Why do we only remember the first things on our grocery list?

 Where this bias occurs

-To cater to this cognitive bias, companies often use television, radio, internet, and print advertising to present us with the first impression of their product or service, even before it is available.
-Additionally, this technique is used in news stories about upcoming phone releases or movie previews.
-There is often an incentive to make sure the first news you hear about a product is positive.
+To leverage this cognitive bias, companies often use television, radio, the internet, and print advertising to present us with the first impression of their product or service, even before it is available.
+Additionally, this technique is often used in news stories about upcoming phone releases or movie previews, with brands presenting the most important or impactful information first.

 Sources